Cumbia (Colombia)

+made to depict the battle that the “black man had to fight to conquer an indigenous woman”.
+The story continues and the dance shows that this leads to a new generation and is depicting the history of the coast of Colombia.

+However Cumbia is much more than just a dance; it is “practica cultural” (cultural practice).
+Cumbia is an umbrella term, and much like vallenato there are many subcategories.
+The subcategories are many like music, dance, rhythm, and genre.
+The genre aspect can be split into two things; Cumbia is a “ complex mix of genres with a caribbean-colombian air in binaria subdivision” and “a category of music for Colombian music with a Caribbean flavor”.

 Since the 1940s, commercial or modern Colombian cumbia had expanded to the rest of Latin America, and many countries have had their own variants of cumbia after which it became popular throughout the Latin American regions, including in Argentina, Bolivia, Chile, Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, the United States, Uruguay, and Venezuela.

+Most Hispanic American countries have made their own regional version of Cumbia, some of them with their own particularity.

 Etymology

 Most folklorists and musicologists, such as Narciso Garay, Delia Zapata Olivella, and Guillermo Abadia Morales, assume that cumbia is derived from the Bantu root kumbe "to dance", or any other of the many Bantu words with "comb" or "kumb".
 Cf. samba, macumba.

 Another possibility is the Tupi-Guarani word cumbi "murmuring, noise".

 Cumbia was also a kind of fine woolen garment produced for the Inca.